sjmiller609/google-environments/README.md

 # Astronomer Google Environments

-This repository contains all the GCP Projects maintained using Terraform.
+This repository contains all the Astronomer Infrastructure maintained using Terraform.